Finis Malorum is the first

 are utilized, particularly on "When Night Surrounds Me."

-that is not to say that this sounds just like any of those bands.
-All too often, it seems that Sacramentum have fallen victim
+however that is not to say that this sounds just like any of those bands.
+All too often, it seems that Sacramentum have fallen

-to the label of "Dissection-clone" and this is obviously promoted by those who are too ignorant to see that this record stands
+victim to the label of "Dissection-clone" and this is obviously promoted by those who are too ignorant to see that this record

 I have to wonder if this album influenced Sargeist at all, because I can even hear similarities there as well.

-needs to be experienced in its entirety.
-Far Away From the Sun is another Swedish classic of Cold Nocturnal Black
+that needs to be experienced in its entirety.
+Far Away From the Sun is another Swedish classic of cold, nocturnal

 (14 Feb.
 2008)